-The vision of the Province as set out by the Metropolitan (Archbishop Thabo Makgoba) of ACSA (Anglican Church of Southern Africa)
+The Vision of the Province as set out by the Metropolitan, Archbishop Thabo Makgoba of the Anglican Church of Southern Africa (ACSA)

 Scripture says: ‘Come to Christ … and like living stones, let yourselves be built into a spiritual house … so you may proclaim the mighty acts of him who called you out of darkness into his marvellous light.’

 The five pillars of the ACT vision